Following strokes are performed in four stroke petrol engine

-Up to this point inlet valve remain closed.
-When the burnt gases totally exhausted to atmosphere, piston starts moving down, inlet valve opens, fresh charge is sucked and the cycle is again repeated as earlier.
+Up to this point, inlet valve remains closed.
+When the burnt gases totally exhausted to atmosphere, the piston starts moving down.
+At this time inlet valve opens, fresh charge is sucked and the cycle is again repeated as earlier.

 Valve Timing Diagram details

 Will I get your opinion on valve timing diagram?

 Besides this information, you are suggested to read something more

 To get the more details about the topic, I further recommended reading